dragostascan/etti-timetable-generator/README.md

 - `Generator Orar ETTI.docx` - Romanian project documentation
 - `requirements.txt` - project dependencies

+## Documentation

+A more detailed Romanian-language project documentation is available in this repository as:

+- `Generator Orar ETTI.docx`

+It includes the project overview, technical challenges, implementation details, usage instructions, limitations, and possible future improvements.

 ## How to Run

 ### 1. Install dependencies